pxheim/zettelkasten/humble-farley-2010-continuous-delivery.md

 Component tests test the behavior of several components in your application.

-Tests must be kept short.
-If they are not, consider splitting your test process, e.g. one for building & unit tests and another for integration / acceptance.

 Lock down versions, even minor ones, to ensure we always have the same dev. environment.